 Who should be a chaperone?

-It is advisable that family members or friends of either the patient or the doctor should not undertake the chaperoning role.
+It is advisable that family members or friends of the patient should not undertake the chaperoning role.
 They may not fully appreciate the nature of the physical examination performed and may not be completely impartial.
-However, the GMC states in “Intimate examinations and chaperones” that “you should comply with a reasonable request to have such a person present as well as a chaperone.”

 Ideally, the chaperone should be another healthcare professional, properly trained and clinically independent.